OpenMobileAlliance/oma-knowledge-base/content/30.specifications/3040.resources/index.md

 ---
-title: Support Tools
+title: OMA Resources
 description:
 layout: doc
 ---

 ## Introduction to LwM2M Tools
-The Open Mobile Alliance (OMA) provides a comprehensive suite of tools designed to support the development, management of Lightweight M2M (LwM2M) Objects.
-These tools play a critical role in facilitating the deployment of IoT devices by ensuring seamless interaction within the LwM2M ecosystem.
-Below is an overview of the key tools available:
+The Open Mobile Alliance (OMA) provides a comprehensive suite of resources and tools designed to support the development, management of Lightweight M2M (LwM2M) Objects.
+These resources play a critical role in facilitating the deployment of IoT devices by ensuring seamless interaction within the LwM2M ecosystem.
+Below is an overview of what is available:

 ### LwM2M Service API Registry:
 * A powerful API managed by the OMNA, offering access to metadata for all LwM2M objects, aiding developers and organizations in retrieving detailed object information for efficient device management.